What Is Laser Therapy For Pets?

 - Degenerative disc disease / Degenerative joint disease (causes of back pain)

 - Anal gland infections

-Senior pets with musculoskeletal ailments can show signs that they are experiencing pain and discomfort:
+- Senior pets with musculoskeletal ailments who show signs of pain and discomfort:

 - Circling multiple times before lying down